 Annual Student Loan Acknowledgement

 As a Federal Direct Stafford Student Loan borrower, it’s important for you to remain fully informed of your loan borrowing and repayment.
 Effective with the 2021-2022 academic year, it is strongly encouraged that you complete the federal Annual Student Loan Acknowledgement.
 The Acknowledgement will inform you of your total loan borrowing to date (if any) and assist with planning for future borrowing by offering information about estimated monthly payments when repaying the loans.
-The Annual Student Loan Acknowledgement will be federally required as of the 2022-2023 academic year.

 Reduce or Cancel a Federal Direct Unsubsidized Stafford Loan